jspsych/jsPsych/README.md

 ![logo](http://www.jspsych.org/img/jspsych-logo.jpg)

-jsPsych is a JavaScript library for creating behavioral experiments that run in a web browser. jsPsych provides a framework for defining experiments using a set of flexible plugins that create different kinds of events and tasks and collect different kinds of data.
-By assembling these different plugins together, it is possible to create a wide range of online experiments.
+jsPsych is a JavaScript library for creating behavioral experiments that run in a web browser.
+It provides a framework for defining experiments using a set of flexible plugins that create different kinds of events, and collect different kinds of data.
+By assembling these plugins together, it is possible to create a wide range of online experiments.

 jsPsych experiments are created using the languages of the Web: HTML, CSS, and JavaScript.
 JavaScript is the programming language used by web browsers.
 It provides the most control and flexibility for creating web-based experiments, and allows for easy integration with other JavaScript libraries and server-side tools.
 Don't have JavaScript experience?
 Don't worry! jsPsych was designed to make creating online experiments as easy as possible for people without web development experience.